Tuesday, 23 June 2026

 Life's Purpose and Seth's Mantra

-Some decades ago, I was very interested in ideas about death, afterlife, souls, etc. At that time, I had read a large number of books on this theme.
-Among those books, there were some books by an American writer called Jane Roberts, which had a lasting impact on me.
+Some decades ago, I was very interested in exploring ideas about death, afterlife, souls, etc. At that time, I had read a large number of books on this theme.
+Among those books, there were some by an American writer called Jane Roberts, which had a lasting impact on me.

 Recently, by chance I found some of those old Jane Roberts books that I had bought during a stay in the USA in the early 1990s.
 They reminded me about that period of my life when I was utterly taken up by their ideas.